 The natural sugars in honey tend to solidify at temperatures below 25 °C.

 If your prefer your Honey dripping, heat it in a double boiler for a few minutes.

 Bees have already done the hard work for us, their enzymes make Honey more easily to digest than its processed alternatives.

-Honey contains minerals and amino acids that sugar does not.
+Honey contains minerals and amino acids that processed sugar does not.

-Honey doesn´t raise your blood sugar like white sugar does.
+Honey doesn´t spike your blood sugar like processed sugar does.

 What is the difference between a regular Candle and a Beeswax Candle?